MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

 ## Communication Channels

-how often will we get in touch on each channel, and what we will discuss there:
+How often will we get in touch on each channel, and what we will discuss there:

 - **Issues** (As needed):
   Represents all tasks, meeting agendas, and tracking progress on the project board.